Susita National Park (Hippos) was a Hellenistic city on a hill of the Golan Heights overlooking the Sea of Galilee.

 You can use the black trail to return to the parking lot or hike downhill to Ein Gev (and visit the cable car on the way).

 The distance from the basilica to the parking is 710 meters and 34 meters descent.
 And the distance from the basilica to road #92 is 3.8 km and 324 meters descent.
-And if you want to reach the upper Susita cable car station, you need to walk along the black path in the direction of Ein Gev for 1.5 km (150 meters descent).
+And if you want to reach the upper Susita cable car station, you need to walk along the black path toward Ein Gev for 1.5 km (150 meters descent).

 Susita National Park (Hippos) is not big, and a typical visit will take 1 – 2 hours (without additional hikes).
 Thus you can combine it with Gamla, Korazim, Capernaum, Arbel, or any other points of interest in this area.
 You can find them in the guide to the Sea of Galilee.
 Alternatively, you can use the interactive map above to explore this area.